 Evangeline Oak Park

 The park centers on an ancient live oak tree on the Bayou Teche that has been the most visited spot in St. Martinville since the late nineteenth century.
 The tree is named for the heroine of the poem Evangeline, written and published by Henry Wadsworth Longfellow in 1847.
-Because of the lack of historical research prior to that time, Evangeline was long believed to be a true account of the exile of the Acadians from Nova Scotia by the British in 1755.
+Because of the lack of historical research prior to that time, Evangeline was long believed to be a true account of the exile of the Acadians from Nova Scotia by the British beginning in 1755.
 The epic poem was immediately popular and read worldwide.
 Since it is partly set in south Louisiana and names local places such as the Atchafalaya, Bayou Teche, and "the towns of St. Martin and St. Maur", St. Martinville citizens made it their own.

 The St. Martinville Tourist Information Center